Richard Mayhew

-Richard Mayhew (born April 3, 1924) is an Afro-Native American landscape painter, illustrator, and arts educator.
+Richard Mayhew (April 3, 1924 – September 26, 2024) was an American landscape painter, illustrator, and arts educator, of Native and African American descent.
 His abstract, brightly colored landscapes are informed by his experiences as an African American/Native American and his interest in Jazz and the performing arts.
-He lives and works in Soquel and Santa Cruz, California.
+He lived and worked in Soquel and Santa Cruz, California.

-Life
+Early life and career

 Richard Mayhew was born on April 3, 1924, in Amityville, New York, to Native American and African American parents.
-His father Alvin Mayhew, was of African American and Shinnecock tribe descent and his mother, Lillian Goldman Mayhew was of African American and Cherokee-Lumbee descent.
+His father Alvin Mayhew, was of Montaukett/Shinnecock descent and his mother, Lillian Goldman Mayhew was of African American and Cherokee-Lumbee descent.
+He was an enrolled-citizen of the Montaukett Indian Nation.
 His mother would take him to New York City to see paintings, and he was inspired at a young age by George Inness paintings.
 As a teenager he studied with medical illustrator James Willson.

-He had been in the United States Marines with the Montford Point Marines, rising to the rank of first sergeant during World War II.
-However, in a 2019 interview, Mayhew expressed he did not identify with his time in military service and it inspired his interest in interdisciplinary studies.
+Mayhew was in the United States Marines with the Montford Point Marines, rising to the rank of first sergeant during World War II.
+However, in a 2019 interview, Mayhew stated he did not identify with his time in military service, and it inspired his interest in interdisciplinary studies.

 Mayhew studied at the Art Students League of New York and with artist Edwin Dickinson.
 Later attending Brooklyn Museum Art School in 1948 to 1959, and studying with Reuben Tam.
 He also took some courses at Columbia University.
 He worked as a china decorator in the late 1940s in New York, where he met his first wife Dorothy Zuccarini.

-He was a Jazz singer in the 1950s, performing in small clubs in New York City and in the Borscht Belt in the Catskill Mountains.
-In 1955 he had his first solo exhibition in Brooklyn, and he ended his singing work.
+Mayhew was a Jazz singer in the 1950s, performing in small clubs in New York City and in the Borscht Belt of the Catskill Mountains.
+In 1955 he had his first solo exhibition in Brooklyn, and he ended his singing career.

-In 1958, he won the John Hay Whitney Fellowship and took his family with him to Europe.
-In the 1960s, Mayhew illustrated children's books.
+In 1958, Mayhew won the John Hay Whitney Fellowship and took his family with him to Europe.
+In the 1960s, he illustrated children's books.

-He was a founding member of Spiral, a black painters' group in the 1960s in New York that included Romare Bearden, Charles Alston, Charles White, Felrath Hines, Norman Lewis, Emma Amos, Reginald Gammon, and Hale Woodruff as members.
+Mayhew was a founding member of Spiral, a black painters' group in the 1960s New York, which included Romare Bearden, Charles Alston, Charles White, Felrath Hines, Norman Lewis, Emma Amos, Reginald Gammon, and Hale Woodruff as members.
 The Spiral collective formed in 1963, after the March on Washington for Jobs and Freedom, as a way for artists to discuss their experiences in the Civil Rights movement.
 He was also a member of the Black Emergency Cultural Coalition.